jhtran989/CS-351-Project-2/README.md

 Also, there are some inconsistencies with references to methods and method calls (i.e. call a get method when access to the variable itself is within scope).

 #### Console Version

+Important: a last minute change was made with the checking of the human player in the GUI version and the console version wasn't updated accordingly (only apparent when turns are missed and persisted for several turns).

 As always, there might be errors with parsing the input (all the exceptions are not caught), but given the right input, the program should work as intended.